In this tip:

 - Repeat this with the other piece of rope.

-- Shift or turn the rope until each loop is near the edges of the corrugated plate and is about 30 to 50 centimeters (1 ft to 1 ft 8 inch) away from the end of the tunnel.
+- until each piece of rope is about 40 centimeters (1 ft 4 inch) from the end of the tunnel.

 - Put the greenhouse at the intended place in the garden.